ISLANDS & ICONS OF REMOTE QUEENSLAND BY PRIVATE JET

 This morning, our travels bring us to Mount Isa School of the Air, a critical service which caters to the needs of children in some of Australia’s most isolated areas.
 We then scan the vast landscape of this proud mining town from atop the Mount Isa City Lookout.
 Nearby Lake Moondarra provides a peaceful setting in which to observe various breeds of waterbird, including the Black-fronted Dotterel and the Black-necked Stork.
 After getting a closer look at the inner workings of Mount Isa Mines, we’re granted an exclusive opportunity to dine underground at Outback at Isa.

 Flying further north, guests on the July departure will make a beeline for Horn Island.
-Guests on the April departure will stop just short of the Gulf of Carpentaria to arrive in Normanton.
+Guests on the April and May departures will stop just short of the Gulf of Carpentaria to arrive in Normanton.
 Aboard the Gulflander train, follow tracks to Critters Camp, hearing tales of the pioneers who built the railway line.
-Our jet then delivers us to Horn Island in the Torres Strait, where guests on the July departure will retreat at Wongai Beach Hotel for two nights.
+Our jet then delivers us to Horn Island in the Torres Strait, where guests on the May and July departure will retreat at Wongai Beach Hotel for two nights.
 Guests on the April departure, meanwhile, will board a ferry and make for neighbouring Thursday Island's, The Grand Hotel.

 Spend your day in one of two ways, with a Your World experience: